 Who is responsible for the processing of your personal data?

-If you book a procedure or treatment through us then the correct entity responsible for the processing of your personal data is Cosderm UK, 11 Upper Brook street, London, W1k6PB.
+If you book a procedure or treatment through us then the correct entity responsible for the processing of your personal data is Cosderm UK, 32 Dover Street, London, W1S 4NE

 In our practice we aim to provide the highest quality health care.
 To do this we must collect and use your personal details, including sensitive details about your health.
 Without this information it would be almost impossible to deliver the quality health care we seek to provide.
 We use your personal data to deliver services including testing and examinations, medical diagnoses, clinical treatment and the management of preventive or occupational medication.

 What types of personal data do we collect?

 Depending on the nature of your visits or treatment, we may collect general personal data such as your name, contact details, employment or profession, job title and payment information along with your banking details if required.
 We may also collect sensitive information about your physical or mental health status which may include information about a disease, disability, medical history, clinical treatment or your physiological or biomedical state.

 The personal data we collect may occur through your contact with us including by phone, by email, through our website, by post, by filling in feedback forms or other forms, or in person.
 This may vary according to your relationship with us.

 We keep the collection of personal information to what is necessary to provide our service to you and not beyond it.

 Under what basis do we use your personal data?

 Under the GDPR, we must always have a lawful basis for using your personal data.
 This may be because the data is necessary for our performance of a contract with you, because you have consented to the use of your personal data, or because it is in our legitimate business interests to use it.